NREL/T3CO/README.md

 T3CO can also be installed from a clone of the GitHub repository.

-First, [clone](https://git-scm.com/docs/git-clone) the repository from [GitHub](https://github.com/NREL/T3CO) from your desired directory:
+First, [clone](https://git-scm.com/docs/git-clone) the repository from [GitHub](https://github.com/NREL/T3CO) from your desired directory (eg., /Users/Projects/):

 ```bash
 git clone https://github.com/NREL/T3CO.git T3CO
 ```

+This creates a git compliant folder 'T3CO' (i.e., a '/Users/Projects/T3CO' folder)

-To access the `t3co-2.0` branch after cloning the repository,
+To access the `t3co-2.0` branch,

 ```bash
 git checkout t3co-2.0
 ```

-From within the [Python environment](./docs/installation.md#setting-up-env), navigate to the parent directory containing the T3CO repository (e.g. `cd GitHub/T3CO/`) and run one of these three installation options:
+From within the [Python environment](./docs/installation.md#setting-up-env), navigate to the parent directory containing the T3CO repository (`cd T3CO`) and run one of these three installation options:

 For the default option/extra: